“Can food help my symptoms?”

 Avoid over spicy or processed foods

-As we’ve discussed before, the menopause and symptoms are unique to every woman.
+As I’ve discussed before, the menopause and symptoms are unique to every woman.
 In the same way, how your bodies react to certain foods during the menopause is different.
 Use our Food Diary to start looking at how you are fuelling your body.
 How do certain foods make you feel?
 This is the best way to come up with what you need to change in your diet.